manasgupta15/manasgupta15/README.md

 🌐 Always seeking new challenges and opportunities for growth.

-🔧 Proficient in JavaScript, Python, and Ruby, and constantly learning more.
+🔧 Proficient in JavaScript, Python, and ReactJs, and constantly learning more.

 🌱 Contributing to open-source projects to give back to the community.